Keyboard shortcuts

 Conclusion

-Having explored the fundamental nature of functions in Nix, we can now see this concept applies to more complex areas like NixOS configuration.
+Having explored the fundamental nature of functions in Nix, we can now see this concept applies to more complex areas like NixOS configuration and derivations.
 In the next chapter, NixOS Modules Explained.
 We will learn about NixOS Modules which are themselves functions most of the time.

 Resources